Requiem for My Friend (Preisner)

 Requiem for My Friend is a major and the first non-film musical work composed by Zbigniew Preisner.
 The composition was meant to honour the composer's late friend, the director Krzysztof Kieślowski, with whom he collaborated while working on a number of films, including the famous Three Colours trilogy.
 The album was released in 1998, although some parts of the work must have been ready upon Kieślowski's passing in 1996, as Preisner asserted in an interview that "the Requiem had accompanied Krzysztof in his last journey".

+"Lacrimosa" appears in Terrence Malick's 2011 film The Tree of Life.